openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 5. *Customize Your Recipe as Needed:* Provide further customizations to your recipe as needed just as you would customize an existing linux-yocto recipe.
-See the "`Modifying an Existing Recipe <#modifying-an-existing-recipe>`__" section for information.
+See the ":ref:`ref-manual/devtool-reference:modifying an existing recipe`" section for information.

 Working with Out-of-Tree Modules
 ================================